sunieee/MAGProcessing/compute_prob/README.md

 The pipeline is defined in `run.sh`.
 Before execution, modify `export database=scigene_VCG_field` to target the specified field database.
 The default topN is set to 5000, indicating that the process will focus on the top 5000 authors sorted by hIndex.

 1. **compute_key_papers.py**
-   - Calculates the probability of papers for the specified author database.
+   - **compute_key_papers.py** - Calculates the probability of papers for the specified author database.
+   - **update_papers.py** - Implementing post-processing steps to integrate contextual information such as abstracts, authors, and venues, making the data ready for use in GFVis.
 2. **compute_key_citation**
    - **compute_similarity_features.py** - Generates similarity features.
    - **run_extract_features.py** - Extracts necessary features.
    - **compute_link_prob.py** - Calculates the probability of citations/links.
+   - **update_links.py** - fetch_citation_context
 3. **analyse_distribution.py**
    - Analyzes the distribution of generated probabilities for papers and citations, and creates corresponding visualizations.